-This is the first of two posts on weighted averages and medians, this one introduces a problem we've seen multiple times where reference lines aren't properly weighted.
+This is the first of two posts (link to second) on weighted averages and medians, this one introduces a problem we've seen multiple times where reference lines aren't properly weighted.
 We need to use a different set of options in Tableau to get the desired results and are helped by an understanding of the different levels of detail that Tableau uses to aggregate measures.

 When Reference Lines Go Bad...